phr00t/ComfyUI-F5-TTS/README.md

 ### Multi voices...

-Put your sample voice files into the "input" folder like...
+Put your sample voice files into the "input/voices" folder like...
 ```
 voice.wav
 voice.txt